pub-calculator-io/gcf-calculator/readme.md

-# GCF Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# GCF Calculator Widget for WordPress

 Greatest common factor calculator finds the GCF of a set of numbers and all factors of these numbers.
 Solutions with steps for finding the GCF are also demonstrated.